West Kent Light Infantry: Cardwell reforms

 Under the 'Localisation of the Forces' scheme introduced by the Cardwell Reforms of 1872, militia regiments were brigaded with their local regular and Volunteer battalions – for the West Kent LI this was with the 50th (Queen's Own) and 97th (Earl of Ulster's) Regiments in Sub-District No 46 (County of Kent) at Maidstone, where a Brigade Depot was formed in April 1873.
-The Cardwell organisation envisaged two militia battalions to each sub-district, and the East Kent Militia formed a 2nd Battalion on 29 July 1876.
+The Cardwell organisation envisaged two militia battalions to each sub-district, and the West Kent Militia formed a 2nd Battalion on 29 July 1876.
 The militia now came under the War Office rather than their county lords lieutenant.
 Around a third of the recruits and many young officers went on to join the regular army.

 Although often referred to as brigades, the sub-districts were purely administrative organisations, but in a continuation of the Cardwell Reforms a mobilisation scheme began to appear in the Army List from December 1875.
 This assigned regular and militia units to places in an order of battle of corps, divisions and brigades for the 'Active Army', even though these formations were entirely theoretical, with no staff or services assigned.
 The West Kent LI were assigned to 1st Brigade of 3rd Division, III Corps.
 The division, the rest of which comprised militia regiments from London and Middlesex, would have mustered at Tunbridge Wells and Maidstone in time of war.